 The extreme west of Ntwetwe Pan is protected under the Makgadikgadi National Park and Nxai Pan, together with Kgama-kgama Pan, is protected in the Nxai Pan National Park.
-In 1993 these two parks were amalgamated to form the new Makgadikgadi and Nxai Pan National Park, which covers an area of more than 5,500 km2.
-During the amalgamation, the Nxai Pan National Park was extended southwards to meet the Makgadikgadi National Park (along the Maun to Nata road).
+In 1993 these two parks were amalgamated to form the new Makgadikgadi and Nxai Pan National Park, which covers an area of more than 5500 km2.
+During this joining of the two protected areas, the Nxai Pan National Park was extended southwards to meet the Makgadikgadi National Park (along the Maun to Nata road).
 This extension included the Kudiakam Pan and Baines Baobabs within the new park.
-While the new Park is extensive, it does not include much of Ntwetwe Pan and completely excludes Sua Pan, which is the only viable breeding site of the greater and lesser flamingo in southern Africa.
+While the new park is extensive, it does not include most of Ntwetwe Pan and completely excludes Sua Pan, which is the chief viable breeding site of the greater and lesser flamingo in southern Africa.
 The Nata community has established its own informally protected area, the Nata Sanctuary.
 This reserve includes the northern area of Sua Pan and the Nata Delta.
-The reserve is managed by the local people for the sustainable benefit of both people and wildlife in the area, and provides protection to an important breeding area for waterbirds, particularly the white pelican, and for Palaearctic migrants.
+The reserve is managed by the local people for the sustainable benefit of both people and wildlife in the area, and provides protection to an important breeding area for waterbirds, particularly the white pelican, as well as Palaearctic migrants.
 However, the reserve does not incorporate the flamingo breeding area, which remains outside of the protected areas network.

 Types and severity of threats